 Dress – Size M, $68

-If I have the option to wear a skirt or flowy pant, I will definitely take it.
-This pair, new with tags from Boden, is great for Spring-Fall.
-I am a big fan of an earthy-toned outfit which these thicker cotton pants are perfect for.
+If I have the option to wear a skirt or flowy pants, I will definitely take it.
+This pair, new with tags from Boden, is great for Spring through Fall.
+I am a big fan of an earthy-toned outfit, which these thicker cotton pants are perfect for.

 x Lily